aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 ```bash
 less /tmp/tcpdump-output
 ```
-> (Press “y” to see the output if you are warned that it may be a binary file)
+> (Press "y" to see the output if you are warned that it may be a binary file)

 > You should be able to PageUp and PageDown through the file.

-> Press “Q” to quit when ready
+> Press "Q" to quit when ready

 Run `man tcpdump` and read about the many options for output and filtering.